 Rudolf Rocker's memoirs

 My current big project is a translation of Rudolf Rocker's memoirs.
 Rocker (1873-1958) is best known as the leading early thinker of German anarcho-syndicalism and a co-founder of the Freie Arbeiter Union Deutschlands (FAUD, Free Workers' Union of Germany) and the International Workers' Association (IWA).
-In the course of his life, he had to flee France and England once each.
+In the course of his life, he had to flee Germany twice and France and England once each.
 His story offers an insightful , firsthand account of social and political developments in Europe from the late 19th to the mid-20th century and includes appearances by some of the most interesting people in 19th & 20th century Europe, including Louise Michel, Errico Malatesta, Ravachol, & Johann Most.
 His memoir is both a valuable tutorial in radical history and a trove of lessons for organizing.

 Rudolf Rocker (back row, 2nd from left), his wife Milly Witkop (seated in front of him), and a few of their ne'er-do-well friends in 1890s London

 I've been researching far-right populist rhetoric for several years and, starting in the summer of 2020, I began laying the groundwork for a future book about narratives of invasion, resistance, and expansion and the ways that they have been used to recruit, incite action, and shape international solidarites among neo-fascists on both sides of the North Atlantic.
 (I'm a lot of fun at parties.)
 It may all sound a bit esoteric, but I believe it can actually help make events of recent years much more easily comprehensible -- and provide a useful tool for non-experts to push back against modern-day authoritarianisms.